telerik/kendo-ui-core/docs/aspnet-mvc/nuget-install.md

 To use the Telerik NuGet Feed, set up https://nuget.telerik.com/nuget as another package source using the NuGet Package Manager or the [NuGet CLI](http://docs.nuget.org/consume/Command-Line-Reference).

+To set up the NuGet package source, you can:
+* Use the NuGet Package Manager.
+* Use the NuGet CLI

-### Set Up NuGet Package Source Using the NuGet Package Manager
+### Use the NuGet Package Manager

+The following steps provide information on how to set up the NuGet package source by using the NuGet Package Manager:

 1. Launch Visual Studio.
-1. Launch the NuGet Package Manager Settings&mdash;**Tools**/**NuGet Package Manager**/**Package Manager Settings**.
+1. Launch the NuGet Package Manager settings&mdash;**Tools** > **NuGet Package Manager** > **Package Manager Settings**.
 1. Add the https://nuget.telerik.com/nuget feed to the **Package Sources** tab.

-### Set Up NuGet Package Source Using the NuGet CLI
+### Use the NuGet CLI

+The following steps provide information on how to set up the NuGet package source by using the NuGet CLI:

 1. Download the [latest NuGet executable](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe).
 1. Open a Command Prompt and change the path to where the `nuget.exe` is downloaded.
 1. Execute the command from the example below.

 ###### Example

 ```
 NuGet Sources Add -Name "telerik.com" -Source https://nuget.telerik.com/nuget
 ```

 ### Store Credentials

 To gain access to the feed, provide your Telerik account credentials.
 To avoid the popping up of the authentication window every time you access the feed, choose to store the credentials in the NuGet configuration file.

 **Encrypted Credentials**